 The Fab Four's 1968 self-titled debut album featured not one, but two pie songs.
 The wilder and shorter of the pair gets us started here.
 It was reportedly an off-the-cuff studio experiment done by Paul McCartney while his bandmates were away recording other songs.
 The two-word lyrics sheet don't leave much room for deep meanings, but sometimes when you're really hungry there's not much more to say, right?

-OK, let's address some future Facebook comments in advance: No, Warrant isn't really what anybody would call classic rock, but judging from all the thoughtful comments on our stories about the sad passing of frontman Jani Lane earlier this year, we thought it would be nice to include him.
-Plus, step outside of any uptight genre rules for a second -- we're really gonna do a list of rock songs about pie and not include this one?
+OK, let's address some future Facebook comments in advance: No, Warrant isn't really what anybody would call classic rock, but judging from all the thoughtful comments on our stories about the sad passing of frontman Jani Lane, we thought it would be nice to include him.
+Plus, step outside of any uptight genre rules for a second: We're really gonna do a list of rock songs about pie and not include this one?

 'Sweet Potato Pie'

 Before he turned into the musical equivalent of a neutered Ned Flanders, James Taylor was a more adventurous and critically respected singer-songwriter.
 Don't forget, he was once signed to the Beatles' Apple record label.
 There are some slight hints of that rock-influenced spirit on this song from his 1988 'Never Die Young' album, mostly in the form of some nice (if restrained) electric guitar work.